SALib/SALib/docs/user_guide/advanced.rst

      e.g. :code:`[3, 0.5]` assumes 0 to 3, with a peak at 1.5
 * norm: normal distribution with mean and standard deviation
-* truncnorm: truncated normal distribution with lower and upper bounds, mean and standard deviation
+* truncnorm: truncated normal distribution with lower and upper bounds, mean and standard deviation e.g. :code:`[-3, 3, 0, 1]` indicates a lower bound of -3, upper bound of 3, mean 0 and standard deviation of 1.
 * lognorm: lognormal with ln-space mean and standard deviation